nearprotocol/stakewars/README.md

-# **NEXT STAKE WARS CALL IS ON MONDAY, NOV 11th AT 4PM PST!**
+# **NEXT STAKE WARS CALL IS ON MONDAY, NOV 18th AT 8AM PST!**

-You can join call on Nov 11th at 4pm PST - https://zoom.us/j/544296435
+Here is the last call recorded: https://youtu.be/52mY0sWGJRU?t=13

+accounts.csv for the second week can be downloaded here: https://docs.google.com/spreadsheets/d/1WwuwTP_Ng6xdJLMqE5p6NQpnTmJyIorc1tKiYiQUkxY/edit#gid=0
+(It's called week 1 because we were indexing from 0)

+The wallet for Stake Wars: https://wallet.tatooine.nearprotocol.com

 ## How to get started